alp1n3-dev/cast/README.md

 **v0.5**

+- [ ] Further standardize success, error, and commit messaging.
+Add a contribution guide with any styling notes to the repo.
 - [ ] Optimize.
 Review for helpful debug logging (esp. at the beginning, during, and before return).
+- [ ] Ensure reproducible and verifiable builds.
+- [ ] Make sure to build for both m-series & intel Macs, and verify the executable works on `Fedora` `Endeavour`, and `Alpine` Linux.
 - [ ] Make the repo public and set up `goreleaser`.
 - [ ] Setup packages with `brew` & `pacman`.